awsdocs/aws-doc-sdk-examples/go/rds/README.md

   For more information, see
   [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)
   in the AWS Identity and Access Management User Guide.
-- This code has not been tested in all Regions.
+- This code has not been tested in all AWS Regions.
   Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - Running this code might result in charges to your AWS account.